fahseltc/golang-fish-autobattler/README.md

-flying - immune to damage for some period of time safe burrows - digging / anenomes electricity - stun when attacked
+flying - immune to damage for some period of time safe burrows - digging / anenomes electricity - stun when attacked taunt - tank fish that can block or fights a specific enemy healer fish

 Initial 3 choices: